kanidm/kanidm/designs/logging.rst

 example, the unique event id for all messages, how hard errors affect operation errors or how an operation error can come from a security denial.

-Logging must also remain a seperate thread and async for performance.
+Logging must also remain a separate thread and async for performance.

 This means that the best way to declare these logs is a unified log which can be filtered based on the admins or consumers needs.